University Data Governance Council (UDGC)

 - Data Literacy, Training, and Tools

 The first academic year of the UDGC’s work has concluded with a number of completed projects and some which will be ongoing.
 A Progress Report for the 2020-2021 academic year is available here.
-Comments, ideas and input from the University community is welcome.
+Comments, ideas and input from the University community are welcome.

 Deliverables from 2020-2021